Why is Greta Thunberg protesting against wind farms in Norway?

-Greta Thunberg is protesting against wind farms built on Indigenous land in Norway.
+Greta Thunberg was briefly detained by Oslo police on 1 March during a protest against wind farms built on Indigenous land in Norway.

-Along with dozens of other activists, the Swedish environmental campaigner blocked entrances to the energy ministry in Oslo on Monday 27 February.
+Along with dozens of other activists, the Swedish environmental campaigner has been blocking entrances to the energy and finance ministries in Oslo since Monday 27 February.

-Thunberg, a vocal advocate for the ending the world's reliance on carbon-based power, says the transition to green energy cannot come at the expense of Indigenous rights.
+Thunberg, a passionate advocate for the ending the world's reliance on carbon-based power, says the transition to green energy cannot come at the expense of Indigenous rights.

 "Indigenous rights, human rights, must go hand-in-hand with climate protection and climate action.
 That can't happen at the expense of some people.
 Then it is not climate justice," she said in an interview with news agency Reuters.